-Making a significant contribution to the ongoing global conversations on the various understandings of equality, the book illuminates the many ways in which diverse equality guarantees clash, or are interrelated.
+This book makes a significant contribution to the ongoing global conversations on the various understandings of equality.
+It illuminates the many ways in which diverse equality guarantees clash, or are interrelated.
 It also sets out principled approaches on how they can be coherently interpreted to address the myriad inequalities in Kenya.

 The book focuses on important issues such as: